 Overview: Since 1895, The Jefferson Hotel has been recognized by discerning travelers as Richmond's grandest hotel and one of the finest in America.
 Known for genuine, friendly service, luxurious guestrooms, breathtaking architecture and elegant décor, The Jefferson is both historically significant and eternally relevant.

 Featuring two signature restaurants, Richmond's most popular Champagne Sunday Brunch and afternoon tea service, The Jefferson Hotel has also been recognized for extraordinary dining and a talented culinary staff.

 With over 26,000 square feet of function space, The Jefferson Hotel is host to the region’s premier weddings, meetings and special events.

 Location: Centrally located in the heart of downtown Richmond, Virginia, The Jefferson Hotel is just blocks from the state capital, historic Shockoe Slip, the Richmond Convention Center and the financial district.
 All of the city’s most popular shopping, entertainment venues, museums and restaurants can be reached using the hotel’s complimentary transportation.

 Richmond International Airport is just 9 miles/15 minutes.

-Guest Rooms: There are 262 luxurious guest rooms and suites that feature 57 delightfully different styles, all with unusually high ceilings, tall windows and custom-designed upholstered furnishings and draperies.
-Thoughtfully and tastefully decorated with flat screen televisions, refined art work, and custom-woven carpets, the look is richly residential.
+Guest Rooms: Each of The Jefferson's luxurious guest rooms and suites has recenlty been reconstructed and feature unusually high ceilings, tall windows and custom-designed upholstered furnishings and draperies.
+Thoughtfully and tastefully decorated with refined art work and custom-woven carpets, the look is richly residential.

-Daily newspaper delivery, wireless high-speed internet access, local telephone calls, fitness center access, evening turndown service, and local transportation service are offered as complimentary services to all of our guests.
+Daily newspaper delivery, wireless high-speed internet access, fitness center access, evening turndown service, and local transportation service are offered as complimentary services to all of our guests.